Pseudo-Hermitian Topology of Multiband Non-Hermitian Systems: PHLs and topology of parameter space

-where $\bm d = \bm d_R + i \bm d_I$ with $\bm d_R$, $\bm d_I \in \mathbb R^3$, $d_0 \in \mathbb C$, $\bm \sigma$ is the vector of Pauli matrices, $\sigma_0$ is the $2\times2$ identity matrix, and $\alpha = \{\alpha_i\}$, $\alpha_i \in \mathbb R$ are parameters of Hamiltonian.
+where ${\bf d} = {\bf d}_R + i {\bf d}_I$ with ${\bf d}_R$, ${\bf d}_I \in \mathbb R^3$, $d_0 \in \mathbb C$, $\bm \sigma$ is the vector of Pauli matrices, $\sigma_0$ is the $2\times2$ identity matrix, and $\alpha = \{\alpha_i\}$, $\alpha_i \in \mathbb R$ are parameters of Hamiltonian.
 The last term, $d_0 \sigma_0$, just gives a constant shift in complex energy, so we set $d_0 = 0$ for simplicity.
 The complex-energy spectrum then explicitly reads as

-If $\bold{d}_R \cdot \bold{d}_I = 0$, the Hamiltonian has real or complex conjugate eigenenergies depending on the sign of $\bm d_R^2 - \bm d_I^2$.
-This condition has been referred to as the pseudo-Hermiticity condition in a two-band case.
-In multiband systems with more than two bands, the condition can be generally represented as the existence of an invertible matrix $\eta$ satisfying $\eta H \eta^{-1} = H^\dagger$ \cite{Mos02a, Mos02b}.
+If $\bold{d}_R \cdot \bold{d}_I = 0$, the Hamiltonian has real or conjugate pairs of pure imaginary eigenenergies depending on the sign of ${\bf d}_R^2 - {\bf d}_I^2$.
+This condition has been referred to as the pseudo-Hermiticity condition, the existence of invertible $2\times2$ matrix $\eta$ satisfying $\eta H \eta^{-1} = H^\dagger$.
 Since the co-dimension of pseudo-Hermitian manifolds is one, the parameter sets satisfying the pseudo-Hermiticity condition are points and lines in one and two spatial dimensions, respectively.
 These are protected under a small perturbation in the Hamiltonian.
 In this work, we are mainly concerned with two spatial dimensions, so we refer to the pseudo-Hermitian manifold as a PHL.
-Figure~\ref{fig:fig_EP_PHL} exemplifies the form of eigenenergies of a two-band model in a two-dimensional parameter space with a real PHL ($\bm d_R^2 < \bm d_I^2$).
-Along the PHL (black curve), the two eigenenergies are conjugate pairs, and the real eigenenergies coincide (see Supplemental Material~\ref{appendix:PHLs}).
-At EPs, $\bm d_R^2=\bm d_I^2$ and the eigenenergies degenerate.
+Figure~\ref{fig:fig_EP_PHL} exemplifies the form of eigenenergies of a two-band model in a two-dimensional parameter space with a real PHL (${\bf d}_R^2 < {\bf d}_I^2$) in the cases with and without EPs, respectively.
+Along the PHL (black curve), the two eigenenergies are conjugate pairs, and the real eigenenergies coincide (see Appendix~\ref{appendix:PHLs}).
+At EPs, ${\bf d}_R^2 = {\bf d}_I^2$ and the eigenenergies degenerate.
+For PHLs in multiband case, we use the effective $2\times2$ Hamiltonian describing only two bands among others to validate the above definition.